 This regularly updated library of datasets is a great place to start.
 The data is organized by category, with options like machine learning and software, and you’ll find quick links to sources.

-Amazon’s registry provides public access to data from a range of organizations from the 1000 Genomes Project to NASA.
+Amazon’s registry provides public access to data from various organizations, from the 1000 Genomes Project to NASA.
 You’ll also find helpful usage examples for many of the datasets, as well as project links for various organizations and groups.

 The Pew Research Center’s data repository focuses mainly on culture and media.
 In particular, you’ll find datasets and surveys covering media consumption, social media use, and demographic trends like this 2018 Twitter Survey.